Texas Blackland Prairies: History

 Native American hunter-gatherers contributed to the maintenance of the prairie through controlled burns to make more land suitable for hunting bison and other game.
 Hunter-gatherers continually inhabited the prairie since pre-Clovis times over 15,000 years ago.
 In historic times, they included the Wichita, Waco, Tonkawa, and Comanche, each of whom were gradually replaced by settled agrarian society.
 The advent of large-scale irrigated farming and ranching in the area quickly led to widespread habitat loss.

-Early Czechoslovakian and German immigrants arrived in the region around 1825 to 1845 and found the rich black soil excellent for farming.
+Early Czechoslovak and German immigrants arrived in the region around 1825 to 1845 and found the rich black soil excellent for farming.
 By the end of the 19th century 98% of the blackland prairies were cultivated and it was the leading cotton region of the state, also producing sorghum, corn, wheat, and hay.
 The land was so valuable, crops were planted abruptly up to the roadsides, seldom fenced, and riparian areas were cleared right to the creek banks.
 Several of the larger cities in the state, such as Austin, Dallas, Fort Worth, San Antonio, Temple, and Waco, are located in the region and the agricultural activity in the area was a significant factor in their growth in the 19th century.